athrye/ui_mods/README.md

 **image_support.js** -> scans for messages starting with "!i!u|" and renders them inline with chat.
 For example `i!u|www.whatever.com/someimage.jpg` would render www.whatever.com/someimage.jpg

 **memes.js** -> scans for messages starting with `!meme!` and replaces them with urls to the meme.
-For example, `!meme!elmo!` gets replaced with `!i!u|https://media.tenor.com/jDYNnTW0v9gAAAAM/hellfire.gif`.
+For example, `!meme!elmo` gets replaced with `!i!u|https://media.tenor.com/jDYNnTW0v9gAAAAM/hellfire.gif`.
 If you are ALSO running the image script, it would then render an image of the elmo meme.